If you want to learn want an effective full body workout routine optimized for muscle growth, then you need to read this article.

 Exercise 1: Barbell Bench Press

-The first exercise is the barbell bench press and is going to be your main chest exercise for this workout.
+The first exercise is the barbell bench press and is going to be your main chest exercise for mass.
 It’s going to be responsible for contributing to most of your chest’s overall size and thickness overtime.

 More specifically, due to the flat angle of the bench, it’s going to emphasize the sternal portion, or middle part, of your chest while also developing your shoulders and triceps muscle.

 So as you perform this exercise you’ll want to focus on feeling the below highlighted muscles working, with most of the tension being felt in the chest:

 Now the bench press was chosen for various reasons.